harshamalhotra/existingDS-gitlab/contents/accessibility/acr.md

         <p>Web: For most form controls where an input error is automatically detected, a text message or alert is provided that identifies the field/control where the error was detected and describes the error.
 The following exceptions exist:</p>
         <ul>
           <li>A form field with an error is not identified in the text error message or a text alternative for an image, and the error message with the field name is not programmatically associated with the form field (so it is announced when a screen reader user navigates to the field), so people who are blind and/or use a screen reader will not be able to identify in which form field the error occurred.
 This occurs on the following page(s): Issue Boards; Create or import your first project.</li>
+          <li>Known instances where the identification and description of an error is not always combined programmatically to help assistive technologies to identify an error are tracked in the <a href="https://gitlab.com/groups/gitlab-org/-/epics/7341" rel="nofollow noopener noreferrer" target="_blank">&7341</a> epic.</li>
         </ul>
       </td>
     </tr>